What Causes Snoring?

 In many cases, snoring leads to more serious health conditions.
 It is therefore advisable to consider snoring a treatable condition.

-Castlemaine Smiles Dentist provides professional analysis of sleep behaviour through an initial examination and a simple overnight take-home sleep test.
 Oral appliance therapy is extremely effective in managing “simple” or nuisance snoring.
-Our patients happily report that they no longer feel embarrassed sleeping with their bed partners.
+Our patients generally report that they no longer feel embarrassed sleeping with their bed partners.